Benzodiazepine Withdrawal Support

 Is Your Medicine a Benzodiazepine?

-Benzodiazepines (and the chemically distinct, but very similar acting Z-drugs) are used most commonly to treat anxiety and insomnia.
+Benzodiazepines—and the chemically distinct, but very similar acting, 'z-drugs'—are prescribed most commonly to treat anxiety and insomnia.
 Benzodiazepines are also used as muscle relaxants, pre-meds, and anticonvulsants.
-Some of the more common benzos and Z-drugs include: diazepam (Valium*); lorazepam (Ativan*); clonazepam (Klonopin*, Rivotril*); chlordiazepoxide (Librium*); alprazolam (Xanax*); temazepam (Restoril*); and zolpidem (Ambien*).
+Some of the more common 'benzos' and z-drugs include: diazepam (Valium*); lorazepam (Ativan*); clonazepam (Klonopin*, Rivotril*); chlordiazepoxide (Librium*); alprazolam (Xanax*); temazepam (Restoril*); and zolpidem** (Ambien*).

-If your medicine does not appear in the above list, and you are unsure if your medicine is a benzodiazepine (or Z-drug), please check our expanded list of benzodiazpines.
+If your medicine does not appear in the above list, and you are unsure if your medicine is a benzodiazepine (or z-drug), please check our more exhaustive list of benzodiazpines.

 Join the Discussion